 How to Create a Brand Identity in 7 Simple Steps

-Why small businesses struggle to get noticed and what they wish they knew about building a competitive advantage.
+Why small businesses struggle to get noticed and what they should know about building a competitive advantage.

-Whether you are aware of it or not, your prospective customers are already developing impressions of you and your business as it pertains to the following:
+Whether you are aware of it or not, your prospective customers are currently developing impressions of you and your business as it pertains to:

 - Level of expertise